ericdunipace/WpProj/README.md

 The goal of `WpProj` is to perform Wasserstein projections from the predictive distributions of any model into the space of predictive distributions of linear models.
-We utilize L1 penalties to also reduce the complexity of the model space.
 This package employs the methods as described in [Eric Dunipace and Lorenzo Trippa (2020).](https://arxiv.org/abs/2012.09999) \<arXiv:2012.09999\>.